What powers the radio emission in TDE AT2019dsg: a long-lived jet or the disruption itself?: Results of the equipartition analysis

-The CNM profiles of our Galactic center and the host galaxies of two other radio TDEs, ASASSN-14li \citep{Alexander+2016,Krolik+2016} and CNSS J0019+00 \citep{Anderson+2020} are shown in Fig. \ref{fig profile}.
+The CNM profiles of our Galactic center and the host galaxies of two other radio TDEs, ASASSN-14li \citep{Alexander+2016,Krolik+2016} and CNSS J0019+00 \citep{Anderson+2020} are also shown in Fig. \ref{fig profile}.
 The latter two are derived by the same procedure that we used for AT2019dsg.
-Their equipartition radii evolve at a constant velocity of $v_{\rm sh}\simeq0.03\,c$.
+Their equipartition radii evolve at a constant velocity of $v_{\rm sh}\simeq0.04\,c$ and the deep-Newtonian correction becomes more important for them.
 The CNM densities in all the TDE host galaxies are larger than in Sgr A*.
 The CNM density profile of AT2019dsg is shallower than in the other TDEs; this contrast is related to the different time evolution of its equipartition energy.